triphora/modpack/README.md

 #### I want to disable some required mods!

 Please refer to this guide made by the folks over at Fabulously Optimized: [Can I ignore some of the mods?].

-### Manual Update via MultiMC, PolyMC, ATLauncher

-This pack is also downloadable through Modrinth.
-The instructions on how to install Modrinth packs can be found on the [Modrinth documentation].

 ### Manual Update via Default Launcher